mojombo/ernie/README.md

 Configuration File
 ------------------

 Ernie configuration files are written as a series of Erlang terms.
-Each term is a list of 2-tuples that specify options for a set of modules.
+Each term is a list of 2-tuples that specify options for a module.

 The form for native modules is:

-    [{modules, Modules},
+    [{module, Module},
      {type, native},
      {codepaths, CodePaths}].

-Where Modules is a list of atoms corresponding to the module names and CodePaths is a list of strings representing the file paths that should be added to the runtime's code path.
-These paths will be prepended to the code path and must include the native module's directory and the directories of any other dependencies.
+Where Module is an atom corresponding to the module name and CodePaths is a list of strings representing the file paths that should be added to the runtime's code path.
+These paths will be prepended to the code path and must include the native module's directory and the directories of any dependencies.

 The form for external modules is:

-    [{modules, Modules},
+    [{module, Module},
      {type, extern},
      {command, Command},
      {count, Count}].

-Where Modules is a list of atoms corresponding to the module names, Command is a string specifying the command to be executed in order to start a worker, and Count is the number of workers to spawn.
+Where Module is an atom corresponding to the module name, Command is a string specifying the command to be executed in order to start a worker, and Count is the number of workers to spawn.

 Example Configuration File
 --------------------------

 The following example config file informs Ernie of two modules.
-The first term identifies a native module 'nat' that resides in a .beam file under the '/path/to/app/ebin' directory.
+The first term identifies a native module 'nat' that resides in the nat.beam file under the '/path/to/app/ebin' directory.
 The second term specifies an external module 'ext' that will have 2 workers started with the command 'ruby /path/to/app/ernie/ext.rb'.

-    [{modules, [nat]},
+    [{module, nat},
      {type, native},
      {codepaths, ["/path/to/app/ebin"]}].

-    [{modules, [ext]},
+    [{module, ext},
      {type, extern},
      {command, "ruby /path/to/app/ernie/ext.rb"},
      {count, 2}].